 Frequently Asked Questions

 Always bleed the radiator furthest from the boiler on the ground floor first.
 Then move onto radiators closer to the boiler on the ground floor before moving upstairs.

 Can you bleed a radiator when the heating is on?

 You shouldn’t bleed a radiator with the heating on.
-Before attempting any bleed, turn off your heating and wait for the radiator water to cool down.
+Before attempting any bleed, turn off your heating and wait for the entire radiator water to cool down.

 How to Bleed a Radiator Without A Bleed Valve?

-All modern manufactured radiators should have a valve somewhere.
+All modern manufactured radiators should have a radiator valve somewhere.
 If yours doesn’t, or you can’t find it, you’ll need to hire a plumber to either install one (unlikely) or locate it for you.

 We hope this guide has helped you with your heating.
 If you’re interested in pursuing a career as a heating engineer, you can find out further information here.
 We also have a range of plumbing courses aimed at both experienced engineers and new entrants.